HumanCellAtlas/dcp-community/rfcs/text/0000-roadmaps+planning.md

 **Science Roadmaps** communicate a high-level vision of the goals of the single-cell community and a trajectory of progress towards those goals.
 It identifies both use cases for the constructed Atlas and open scientific questions that must be solved to build it.

+**UX Insights** are summaries from research activities performed by User Experience that document concrete and actionable recommendations to help DCP teams make user-centered decisions during planning and design.

 **[User Stories](http://agiledictionary.com/277/user-story/)** are requirements "stated as a sentence or two of plain English.
 A user story is often expressed from the user’s point of view, and describes a unit of desired functionality."

 **[Epics](http://agiledictionary.com/309/epic/)**